miladt199/Math589A_Fall25_Assignment1/README.md

   imaginary rotation.

+  * Reduce a quartic equation to a cubic by constructing the "resolvent cubic".
+See the article [Resolvent  cubic](https://en.wikipedia.org/wiki/Resolvent_cubic) on Wikipedia.

   * Create a test suite for the solve which will run by running `pytest` in the top folder of the repository.